hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ]
 ```

-### 2.8.2 Using path query paramater
+### 2.9.2 Using path query paramater

-To use path effectivly, we must placeholder objects with the names of the folders or directories.
-By convention these should be zero length
+To use path effectivly, we must create placeholder objects with the names of the folders or directories.
+By convention these are zero length
-with a [Content-Type](#content_type_request) of "application/directory".
+with a [Content-Type](#content_type_request) of `application/directory`.

-> Note: these objects must a have trailing '/' in their names, i.e., 'dir1/', not 'dir1'.
+> Note: these objects must a have trailing `/` in their names, i.e., `dir1/`, not `dir1`.

-If we do this for each of the "directories" in the above example, and then
+If we do this for each of the "directories" in the [prefix/delimiter](#prefix_delimiter) example, and then
 list the contents of the container, we get:
 ```
 GET https://region-a.geo-1.objects.hpcloudsvc.com/v1/12345678912345/test_container?format=json&delimiter=/&prefix=dir2/dir3